 In other words, if you leave the state of Utah, it will continue to have jurisdiction over your divorce and child custody arrangement until you have lived in another state for at least six months (only then it will qualify as the child’s “home state”).
 Do keep in mind that the other parent will still have the option to file for divorce and custody in Utah even if you move out of state with the children (because Utah is still the child’s home state).

 Either way, if you are planning on leaving the state of Utah with the kids before or after filing for divorce, it is advised to consult with an experienced child custody lawyer in Salt Lake City or elsewhere in Utah.
-Schedule a free consultation with our divorce attorney Emy A. Cordano by calling at 801-804-5152.
+Schedule a legal consultation with our divorce attorney Emy A. Cordano by calling at 801-804-5152.